makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 #### Subsequent Six Months
 * The Growth Core Unit will facilitate discussions to determine parameters for the subsequent six months prior to the end of the first six months.
 * If the first six month ends without a decision, the previous risk parameters and operating conditions will persist until a decision is made.
-* The Stability Fee will only increase by a maximum of 1% over each six months period so long as none of the 'Exceptional Conditions' listed below are met.
+* The Stability Fee will only increase by a maximum of 1% over each six months period so long as **none** of the 'Exceptional Conditions' listed below are met.

 #### Exceptional Conditions
 * The total amount of fixed rate debt is more than 50% of MakerDAO's debt backed by stablecoin collateral (including stablecoin LP positions.)

 #### Links and Comments
-This poll text has been reviewed by... (wanting GovAlpha, Growth, Nexo and PE.)
+This poll text has been reviewed by GovAlpha, Growth, Risk, and Nexo.

-* Please review the discussion [thread]($discussion_link) to help inform your position before voting.
+* Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-nexo-institutional-vault/10046) to help inform your position before voting.
-* For further details on the contract mechanisms used to implement this vault type, check MIP55.
+* For further details on the contract mechanisms used to implement this vault type, check [MIP59](https://mips.makerdao.com/mips/details/MIP59).
-* A Risk evaluation is available here.
+* A Risk evaluation is available [here](https://forum.makerdao.com/t/nexo-institutional-vault-collateral-onboarding-risk-evaluation/10524).
+* A revenue impact assessment is available [here](https://forum.makerdao.com/t/institutional-vaults-economics-terms/9989).

 ## Outcomes